nwesterhausen/valheim-discordconnector/docs/config/extra-webhooks.md

 Type: `String`, default value: `ALL`

-Specify a subset of possible events to send to the primary webhook.
+Specify a subset of possible events to send to this webhook.
 Format should be the keyword 'ALL' or a semi-colon separated list, e.g. `serverLifecycle;playerAll;playerFirstAll;leaderboardsAll;`

 A full list of valid options for this are [here](https://discord-connector.valheim.games.nwest.one/config/webhook.events.html).